-Dr Ali, Dr Lowe and the health visitors are responsible for the eight-week baby developmental checks and first immunisations.
+Dr Lowe, Dr Ahmed and the health visitors are responsible for the eight-week baby developmental checks and first immunisations.
 The clinic also allows an opportunity to discuss other relevant problems e.g. sleeping, feeding and child health worries.

 Follow-up immunisation clinics

-These are run by our practice nurses on Wednesdays by appointment.
-These will be issued by invitation by the Immunisation Clerk.
+These are run by our practice nurses by appointment, usually on a Tuesday or Wednesday.
+These will be issued by invitation from the Immunisation Clerk.

 Asthma and COPD clinic